Old Zealand is a broken privatisation experiment – are Kiwis capable of waking up?

 This is true, but underinvestment is only part of the story.
 The other part is who was responsible for operating these plants, and why they kept the contract despite years of documented failure.

 ….just like the IT contracts with lowest cost contractors.
-The French multinational Veolia is laughing all the way to the bank, while Wellington swims in the consequences. while we cheap arse it again!
+The French multinational Veolia is laughing all the way to the bank, while Wellington swims in the consequences, while we go for lowest-cost contracting ideology!

-All that institutional engineering knowledge and management have been sacrificed to give far away corporations responsibility that they don’t give a shit about.
+All that institutional engineering knowledge and management have been sacrificed to give far away corporations responsibility that they don’t care about.

-How fitting for our Capital to drown in shit.
+How fitting for our Capital to sit in systemic contamination.

-…here’s the icing on this shit cake – we did it to ourselves.
+…here’s the icing on this policy failure layered on policy failure – we did it to ourselves.

 How Three Waters Was Killed by Lies and Dark Money